BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Mahesh Lakshminarasimhan

-Mahesh Lakshminarasimhan is pursuing his master’s degree in Computer Science at Boise State University.
-His research in AdaPT lab focuses on performance benchmarking and memory optimizations.
-His research interests lie in high performance computing, parallel programming, distributed computing, and compilers.
-He received his bachelor’s degree in computer science from Anna University, Chennai, India.
-Prior to his graduate studies, he worked as a software engineer at the R&D labs of WorksAp Inc. in Japan and India, a startup which develops AI-enabled ERP products.
+Mahesh Lakshminarasimhan received his Bachelor’s in Computer Science from Anna University, Chennai, India, and his Master's in Computer Science at Boise State University.
+He currently is pursuing his PhD in Computer Science at the University of Utah in Salt Lake City, UT.